Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 The day you got married, you were so in love that you never imagine the possibility of struggle.

-Getting married is the dream of most little girls.
+Getting married is a dream for most little girls.

-To be the princess swept off her feet by a wonderful dashing prince and live forever-after is sort of the way we view marriage.
+To be the princess swept off her feet by a wonderful dashing prince and live forever is how most of us viewed marriage.

-Sadly, too many marriages these days end up in divorce and some after 20 or 30 years.
+Sadly, too many marriages end up in divorce, and some after 20 or 30 years!

-I find it really encouraging to hear that someone has been married a long long time.
-There is often something special the couple has going between each other.
+I find it really encouraging to hear that someone has been married for ten, twenty, thirty, or more years.

-We can learn from their example because in most cases, they struggled in their marriage too.
+We can learn from their example because in most cases, they had many difficult times in their marriage too.

 Have you ever seen an elderly couple who are watching out for each other’s needs?
 If they have been married for decades, they know each other through and through.

-That is the way it is for my parents.
+That is the way it was for my parents.

 Can you believe that?!

-I shared the story of my parents, Anthony and Evelyn Bollback, recently in a post titled, Married 74 Years and How You Can Learn from Their Example.
+I shared the story of my parents, Anthony and Evelyn Bollback, in a post titled, Married for 75 Years and Still in Love.

-To be authentic and transparent with you, our marriage was a huge struggle for years.
+To be authentic and transparent with you, our marriage has often been a huge struggle.

 I felt alone.
-It seemed like I was the only one who had struggled in marriage.
+It seemed like I was the only one who had anything difficult happen in my marriage relationship.

-We live in a society where people are quicker to encourage you to get divorced and leave your husband than to stay with him for life.
+We live in a society where people are quick to encourage you to get divorced and leave your husband rather than work out your differences.

-For me, that wasn’t easy because my husband had some serious changing to do.
+For me, that wasn’t easy because my husband had some serious changes to do.